Phoenixcoder-6/Basic-Python-Problems/README.md

 15. Python program to apply lambda functions on array
 16. Python program to find the GCD of the array
 17. Python program to find the LCM of the array elements

+*Problems on Strings*
+1. Python program to print a string, extract characters from the string
+2. Python program to print words with their length of a string.
+3. Python program to print EVEN length words.
+4. Count vowels in a string
+5. Python program to pass a string to the function.
+6. Python program to Create multiple copies of a string by using multiplication operator 7.Python program to check if a substring presents in a string 8.Program to find the maximum frequency character in the string